malvika0x/retail-store-footfall/README.md

 ## Results & Analysis

--The peak hours of customers were easily identifiable -"Line plots" allowed us to view graphics, while "heatmaps"
+- The peak hours of customers were easily identifiable
+- "Line plots" allowed us to view graphics, while "heatmaps"
--The predictions made by the Random Forest algorithm proved to be reliable and precise.
+- The predictions made by the Random Forest algorithm proved to be reliable and precise.
--The results prove that time-related features are effective predictors of footfall trends.
+- The results prove that time-related features are effective predictors of footfall trends.

 ## Applications

--Retail Employee Scheduling
+- Retail Employee Scheduling
--Inventory management
+- Inventory management
--Store Layout Optimization
+- Store Layout Optimization
--Marketing and Promotion Planning
+- Marketing and Promotion Planning
--"Customer Behavior Analysis"
+- "Customer Behavior Analysis"

 ## Challenges

--The absence of retail industry data in the real world -Little predictive capability
+- The absence of retail industry data in the real world
+- Little predictive capability
 SKETCH EXPLAN
--Small Dataset Size
+- Small Dataset Size
 Indeed,
--To tackle these challenges, the method utilized synthetic data, as well as a simplified machine learning solution.
+- To tackle these challenges, the method utilized synthetic data, as well as a simplified machine learning solution.

 ## Conclusion